 The vast majority of the prized antique and vintage Kashan rugs available today usually stem from the second half of the 19th to the beginning of the 20th century.
 During this time period, the best Kashan carpets were commissioned for individual homes, while others were produced for either the domestic or foreign markets.
 The best Kashan carpets have always used a superior quality of wool.
 Older antique carpets feature the preferred vegetable dyes, while virtually all pieces from the 1930’s on incorporate the modern chrome dyes.

-The rarest group of Kashan rugs that utilizes non-traditional designs and color palettes is the “Motasham Kashan,” which were woven up to the end of the 19th century.
+The rarest group of Kashan rugs that utilizes non-traditional designs and color palettes is the “Mohtasham Kashan,” which were woven up to the end of the 19th century.
 This elite class of Kashan carpets uses a very luminous quality of lamb’s wool, which gives the surface a highly reflective quality.
-Quite hard-to-find, true Motasham Kashan antique rugs are extraordinarily finely knotted.
+Quite hard-to-find, true Mohtasham Kashan antique rugs are extraordinarily finely knotted.
 They employ either a graceful teardrop medallion or intricately detailed allover blossom and leaf antique rug patterns.

-The best 19th-century and turn-of-the-20th-century Kashan carpets, be they of the Classical or elite Motasham style, are quite essentially formal, richly continental and definitively complement a traditional decor.
+The best 19th-century and turn-of-the-20th-century Kashan carpets, be they of the Classical or elite Mohtasham style, are quite essentially formal, richly continental and definitively complement a traditional decor.
 Additionally, they work well in a range of other settings, especially the grand spaces being conceived by today’s creative architects.
 The finest pieces, if preserved in good to excellent condition and using an appealing palette of exclusively naturally dyed colors, should be considered very solid art investments.